 A modern look with luminous Batwings

-When the question of IP certification comes up, one has to be disappointed again, because Motorola One smartphones, at least to this day, go without it.
-Nevertheless, Motorola says that the smartphone has been given a P2i coating to protect it from water splashes.
+When the question of IP certification comes up, it has to be answered negatively.
+All Motorola One smartphones, at least to this day, do without it.
+Nevertheless, Motorola says that the smartphones have a P2i coating to protect them from splashing water.

 Big and beautiful